syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ---
 layout: post
 title: Sorting in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about sorting feature of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn here all about how to sort a column or multiple columns with tristate sorting in Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug